LearningNerd/learningnerd.github.io/_posts/2006-11-24-why-your-art-teacher-lied-about-primary-colors.md

 ---
-layout: post
+layout: article
-title: Why Your Art Teacher Lied About Primary Colors
+title: "Why Your Art Teacher Lied About Primary Colors"
-date: 2006-11-24 17:17
-author: lizkrane
-comments: true
 categories: [Uncategorized]
 ---
 In elementary school, my art teacher said the primary colors were red, blue, and yellow.
 I believed my art teacher.
 I looked up to my art teacher.
 And what does she do in return?
 She betrays me!